 A beautiful story is the legend that the chatter of geese in the year 387 BC attracted the Romans and saved them from a night attack of the Gaul.

-In 2015, a space on the Colle Oppio was devoted, to the delight of the German Lutheran parish in Rome, the reformer Martin Luther.
+In 2015, a space on the Colle Oppio was devoted, to the delight of the Lutheran parishes in Rome, the reformer Martin Luther.

 Going on from the Colle Oppio in a northerly direction you will reach the Basilica of Santa Maria Maggiore and farther to the main train station Termini.

 Via di San Giovanni in Laterano

 From the Coliseum, via di San Giovanni in Laterano goes off.
 Passing excavations of a Gladiator school and the Dominican Basilica San Clemente this small cosy street with cosy bars, restaurants and shops leads to the Basilica of San Giovanni and the Holy stairs and onto the via Appia Nuova.

 From the Colosseum, starting from the Arch of Constantine, via di San Gregorio leads you to the Circus Maximus.
 On this street is the entrance to the archaeological area of the Palatine.
 If you continue on the road, you will pass the ruins of the Claudius aqueduct, which supplied the area with water.
 On the left you see the Caelius, one of the seven hills of Rome.

 The Circus Maximus was once the largest Racecourse in Rome.
 Located in the Valley between the Aventine and Palatine Hill there were the first events in the 6th century BC and in the 4th century BC the first permanent facilities were built.
 Julius Cäsar, 46 BC, built the first brick plants.

 In 64 AD the great fire of Rome started in the stalls around the circus.